Self-Employed Allowable Expenses

 Office Equipment

-There are two different rules for claiming office equipment costs; these are:
+There are two different rules for claiming business equipment costs; these are:

 Cash Basis Accounting – You claim the allowable expenses when you pay them.

 Traditional Accounting – You use capital allowances, which allow you to reclaim the entire cost of the asset.
-In the accounts, the equipment is posted to fixed assets in the balance sheet and decreased using depreciation over its useful life.
+The equipment is posted to fixed assets in the balance sheet in the accounts and decreased using depreciation over its useful life.
 Depreciation is not an allowable expense.

 Salaries

-As Self-employed, you can’t take a salary, but instead, take drawings from the business and pay taxes on the profits.
+As a self-employed person, you can’t take a salary; instead, you can take drawings from the business and pay taxes on the profits.

 You can, however, employ staff and claim allowable expenses on the following: